RajputPawan/Pawan-Codes/README.md

 #git commit is used to save the changes over github.

 #Staging is the intermediate area bw the pwd(local repo) and the github repository

+#Adding some data form the git website itself to test the working on CLI